lukasz-madon/soundly/README.md

 ### Config

-All secret configs e.g. API key are stored in heroku config. locally keep them in ~/.bash_profile (don't forget to `source` console).
+All secret configs e.g. API key are stored in heroku config. locally keep them in ~/.zshrc (don't forget to `source` console).
 No sensitive data in git!

-bash_profile
 ```
 if [ -f $(brew --prefix)/etc/bash_completion ]; then
     . $(brew --prefix)/etc/bash_completion